DanielMoscoso/100day_challenge/Readme.txt

 		 is another user.
 If there is, then the entire process starts again.
 		 After every iteration, the code updates a dictionary with "names" and "bid" prices values.
+	 -A little over complicated at the end, but it does the job correctly: outputs the auctions winner. (wins the highest price).
 ===============================================================================